Lake Urmia: Falling level and increasing salinity

 Lake Urmia has been shrinking for a long time, with an annual evaporation rate of 0.6 to 1 m.
-Although measures are now being taken to reverse the trend the lake has shrunk by 60% and could disappear entirely.
+Although measures are now being taken to reverse the trend, the lake has shrunk by 60% and could disappear entirely.
 Only 5% of the lake's water remains.

-On 2 August 2012, Muhammad-Javad Muhammadizadeh, the head of Iran's Environment Protection Organization, announced that Armenia had agreed to transfer water from Armenia to counter the critical fall in Lake Urmia's water level, remarking that "hot weather and a lack of precipitation have brought the lake to its lowest water levels ever recorded".
+On 2 August 2012, Muhammad-Javad Muhammadizadeh, the head of Iran's Environment Protection Organization, announced that Armenia had agreed to transfer water to counter the critical fall in Lake Urmia's water level, remarking that "hot weather and a lack of precipitation have brought the lake to its lowest water levels ever recorded".
 He added that recovery plans for the lake included the transfer of water from Eastern Azerbaijan Province.
 Previously, Iranian authorities had announced a plan to transfer water from the Aras River, which borders Iran and Azerbaijan, but the 950-billion-toman plan was abandoned due to Azerbaijan's objections.

 In July 2014, Iran President Hassan Rouhani approved plans for a 14 trillion rial program (over $500 million) in the first year of a recovery plan.
-The money is supposed to be used for water management, reducing farmers' water use, and environmental restoration.
+The money was supposed to be used for water management, reducing farmers' water use, and environmental restoration.
 Several months earlier, in March 2014, Iran's Department of Environment and the United Nations Development Programme (UNDP) issued a plan to save the lake and the nearby wetland, which called for spending $225 million in the first year and $1.3 billion overall for restoration.